Kaikei-e/Schemode/README.md

 This is an application that pseudo-realizes interactive chair work with schema mode in mind.
 **I am only developing this for myself, so please use it at your own risk.**

-## WIP
+## Next Step
+- Shifting this app and add more features.
+This app has more various features and purposes.
+THis app consists of multiple applications.

+~~## WIP~~
-I add the exporting functionality to log virtual chair work sessions and save the logs.
+~~I add the exporting functionality to log virtual chair work sessions and save the logs~~

 ## Tech stack